Last Updated on February 11, 2025 by SampleBoard

 Intelligent systems can adapt to the needs of a home’s occupants, ensuring energy is only used when and where it’s needed.

-By integrating these systems during construction, builders can improve the energy profile of the home and align with the growing focus on sustainable building practices.
+By integrating these systems during construction, builders can improve the home's energy profile and align with the growing focus on sustainable building practices.

 Incorporating smart technology into residential projects requires careful planning.

-Builders need to consider how systems will be installed and how they’ll interact with the overall design of the home.
+Builders need to consider how systems will be installed and how they’ll interact with the home's overall design.

 Using tools like construction estimating software can simplify this process by enabling accurate budgeting and resource allocation.